matiu/node-soop/README.md

     module.exports = require('soop')(Coder);

-== Browser support ==
+## Browser support

 In order to use soop within a browser, [browserify](https://github.com/substack/node-browserify) can be used.
-A custom *prelude* script need to be used in browserify/browser-pack for the function .load to work.
+A custom *prelude* script need to be used in browserify/browser-pack for the function #load to work.
 This custom script is provided at [browser path](/browser)./.
 The follwing is an example of a browserify script to bundle soop classes:
 ```
   var fs = require('fs');